Is toilet paper included in the 300+ materials that Cricut Maker can cut?

-Here’s the good news Design Space is in the cloud.
-Here’s the bad news Design Space is ONLY online.
+Here’s the good news: Design Space is in the cloud.
+Here’s the bad news, however, this software is ONLY online.
 As you can see, this has both pros and cons.
 First of all, since it’s on the internet, it’s easy to access it from anywhere.
 You don’t need to install anything.
-You won’t be contaminated by viruses and malware.
-Plus you don’t have to worry about constantly updating to get the newest features.
+You also won’t be contaminated by viruses and malware.
+Plus, you don’t have to worry about constantly updating it to get the newest features.

-To use the Cricut Maker, you need a constant internet connection, hence the bad news.
-You need to be connected, or the machine won’t work.
+To use the new Cricut Maker, you need a constant internet connection, hence the bad news.
+You need to be connected, or else the Cricut Maker won’t work.
 This is the first sign of trouble waiting to happen.

-Besides this annoyance Design Space is one of the best software out there.
+Besides this annoyance, this is one of the best software out there.
 The tutorials get you up and running in a matter of minutes.

-Here’s another biggie.
+Here’s another biggie, though.
 Several crafters complained that Design Space shrinks the designs.
-There’s some truth to that.
-Make sure you do a few test runs before you commit to a serious gig.
+There’s some truth in that, so make sure you run a few tests before you commit to a serious gig.

-I don’t want to go into more details because it’s not the point of this Cricut Maker Review.
-Let’s continue.
+I don’t want to go into more detail about this, because it’s not the point of this review, so let’s continue.

 The next topic I will cover is the cutting power.
 This has taken my breath away.
 The cutting power of the Cricket Maker is 4000g.
 This is huge!

-The little brother of Cricut Maker is Cricut Explore Air 2, and it’s cutting power is just 250g.
-The only machine that is somewhat better than the little brother is Brother Scan and Cut 2, which has a cutting force of 350g.
+Its little brother, the Cricut Explore Air 2, has a cutting power of just 250g.
+(The Explore machines were the predecessors of the Cricut machines).
+The only machine that is somewhat better than the little brother is the Brother Scan and Cut 2, which has a cutting force of 350g.
 That’s just shy by 11 times.

-No wonder it can work with so many materials.
-And it can cut thicker and stronger stuff that other machines would never dare to touch.
+No wonder it can work with so many different materials, and can cut thicker and stronger stuff that other machines would never dare to touch.